sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/install.md

 java -version
 ```

-If needed, you can download the latest versions of the Java Runtime Environment from <a href="https://adoptium.net/" target="_blank">Adoptium (formerly AdoptOpenJDK)</a>.
+If needed, you can download the latest versions of the Java Runtime Environment from [Adoptium (formerly AdoptOpenJDK)](https://adoptium.net/).

 ## Windows or Linux?